tock/tock/doc/reference/trd-syscalls.md

 I/O interface to userspace.
 A userspace library starts a long-running operation that has a callback, then calls `yield-wait` to wait for a callback.
 When the `yield-wait` returns, the process checks if the resuming callback was the one it was expecting, and if not calls `yield-wait` again.
-The `yield-wait` system call always returns `Success`.

 The second call, 'yield-no-wait', executes a single callback if any is pending.
 If no callbacks are pending it returns immediately.
-The `yield-no-wait` system call returns `Success` if a callback executed and `Failure` if no callback executed.

-The return values for Yield system calls are `Success` and `Failure`.
+The return variants for Yield system calls are `Success` and `Failure`.

 4.2 Subscribe (Class ID: 1)